sankalpsingha/CurrencyMan/README.md

 ## Usage

 1. Browse any webpage with currency values
-2. Currency values will be automatically highlighted
+2. Select any text containing a currency value (e.g., "$10.50", "EUR 100", "10 GBP")
-3. Hover over a highlighted currency to see the converted value in your preferred currency
+3. A popup will appear showing the converted value in your preferred currency
 4. Click the extension icon in the toolbar to open the settings panel
 5. In the settings panel, you can:
    - Change your target currency
-   - Customize the highlight and tooltip colors
    - Save your preferences

 ## Testing